hazelcast/hazelcast/docs/design/jet/025-member-pruning.md

 To control processor creation and parallelism within one member, we would like to use various processor suppliers (`ProcessorMetaSupplier` or `ProcessorSupplier`).
 The correctness of this method will totally rely on how DAG is constructed.
 Since Partition Pruning initiative was introduced to align PredicateAPI and SQL functionality and performance, we will rely on SQL optimizer input and DAG construction phase in `CreateDagVisitor`.
 This approach was tried, but it was **rejected** due to **small performance difference for increased code complexity**.

 ##### Inter-member processor pruning

-After long discussions, we decided NOT to support this kind of processor pruning, because it
+We decided NOT to support this kind of processor pruning, because it

 - is relatively ineffective since most DAGs with broadcast edges were created with algorithm correctness in mind,
 - is hard to implement for most use cases, and
 - doesn't fit the goal of general effort.

-### Scan processor partition pruning

-Partition pruning is a pretty simple optimization: we will extract partition key condition during SQL opt phase, pass it to specialized processor supplier which will spawn `ReadMapOrCacheP` with only required partitions to scan.

 ## Final scope

 We decided to implement **SQL-oriented** approach for member pruning and Scan processor partition pruning.

 Processor pruning was considered as non-universal, complex and  **rejected**.
-As a side effect from this research, we decided to add  new `lazyForceTotalParallelismOne` PMS builder which does not cache member address to prevent wrong usage of cached plan.
+As a side effect from this research, we decided to add new partition-aware `lazyForceTotalParallelismOne` PMS builder which does not cache member address to prevent wrong usage of cached plan.

-### Acceptance Criteria